WebAssembly/wasi-messaging/README.md

 ### Introduction

 The messaging interfaces aim to provide a generic and flexible way for producers and consumers to communicate through message brokers.
-The pub interface allows producers to publish events to a specific channel in a broker, while the sub interface allows consumers to subscribe to a channel and receive events through a push-based mechanism.
+The `producer` interface allows producers to publish events to a specific channel in a broker, while the `consumer` interface allows consumers to subscribe to a channel and receive events through a push-based mechanism.
 The handler interface provides an on-receive function that can be used to process received events with full abstraction of the underlying broker implementation.

 ### Goals